MarcSkovMadsen/dataviz-in-python/README.md

 panel serve src/dataviz_in_python/presentation/*.py
 ```

-You view the presentation at [http://localhost:5006/introduction](http://localhost:5006/introduction).
+You can view the presentation at [http://localhost:5006/introduction](http://localhost:5006/introduction).